It's not difficult, we've got all the advice you might need for successful peat-free growing, including:

 - Be free from pests, diseases and weed seeds.

 - Reduce volume, leaving pots, trays, and containers half empty.

 - Become drained of nutrients very quickly or be too rich for young seedlings

-- Garden Organic recommends producers which only make peat-free mixes, such as Melcourt (Sylvagrow range), Dalefoot (Lakeland Gold) and Fertile Fibre
+Garden Organic recommends producers that only make peat-free mixes, such as Melcourt (Sylvagrow range), Dalefoot (Lakeland Gold) and Fertile Fibre

 New peat-free composts perform excellently.
 But you might notice they have a different texture, which requires a slight change in watering habits.